soaza/blog/blog/2023-12-29-eoy-reflections.md

 :::

-More often and not the person you are communicating might not know the issue that you might be facing.
+More often than not, the person you are communicating might not know the issue that you might be facing.

 For example, it's probably not a good idea to tell your product manager that supporting dark mode would not be possible in this requirement because you guys are using CSS-in-JS solution such as styled components to write CSS.
 It might be better to let them know that "this would require a decent amount of effort from the front-end side as our current solution does not have an optimal way of handling this right now".